Speakers

 Specialty: education & the future of learning, digital learning, the future of work

-Organisation: Words&Ears, London
+Organisation: Words&Ears, Londra

 Country: United Kingdom